wellyshen/react-cool-starter/README.md

 > Warning: [react-router] You cannot change <Router routes>; it will be ignored

 You will see the error message above whenever the hot reload triggered.
 It's because of the React Hot Loader 3 will re-render the routes dynamically but [React Router](https://github.com/reactjs/react-router) doesn't support that yet ([react-router#2704](https://github.com/reactjs/react-router/issues/2704)).
-Please wait for the official fix then and not mind the error message ;)
+I wll wait for the official fix then and not mind the error message ;)

 ## To Do...